 The Keele Hoody is a simple jacket at a comfortable price point.
 It didn't blow us away in any category, but it has good water resistance and is enjoyable to wear for cooler weather adventures.

 The Keele has really good water resistance.
 The moisture-wicking hardshell DWR exterior means that water sits on the surface without soaking in, wipes off the surface easily, and dries quickly.
-The cozy inner fleece lining stays dry even when the outside is damp, and it is able to hold in quite a bit of warmth.
-However, while this hoody is also wind resistant, it's not overly warm when the wind has a chill to it.
+The cozy inner fleece lining stays dry even when the outside is damp, and it can hold in quite a bit of warmth.
+However, while this hoody is also wind-resistant, it's not overly warm when the wind has a chill to it.
 While belaying on a windy spring day in the early spring, our testers had to pull on another layer to keep warm.
 If you're not moving your body and the wind is cold, this hoody may not be quite enough to hack it.

 Again this jacket is decent but nothing special.
-It has great mobility for all your day-to-day activities, but it's a tad bulky, there's a bit of constriction across the shoulders for those with a climber's build, and the sleeves are short if you want to use the thumb loops.
-As just a sleeve the length is fine, but the thumb holes sit high enough up that many of our testers found them unusable.
+It has great mobility for all your day-to-day activities, but it's a tad bulky, there's a bit of constriction across the shoulders, and the sleeves are short if you want to use the thumb loops.
+As just a sleeve, the length is fine, but the thumb holes sit high enough up that many of our testers found them unusable.